moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 If you need to create a mock object, you can use the `mock` helper.
 This function creates a new object with mock properties and methods.
 You can use an existing instance, overriding some of its properties and methods if needed, or you can create a new object with only the properties and methods that you want.

-For example, let’s say we have the following classes:
+For example, let's say we have the following classes:

 ```typescript
 class User {